What Is Yahoo Redirect Virus Mac

 The primary method by which the browser hijacker may gain access to your macOS operating system is by visiting a website that has a shallow reputation.
 Such sites often tend to cause transfers.
 Sometimes those redirects contain an injected script in their source code – a script that adds the Yahoo hijacker on browsers installed on your device.
 This is how this popular site may have appeared on your Safari or Chrome.
 But do not worry, you are on the right way to getting rid of this PUP (potentially unwanted application) form Safari/Chrome once and forever.

-Another reason that may be causing this annoying issue is a hijacker you have installed as a result of a software bundle with added extras.
+Another reason that may be causing the Yahoo Redirect Virus Mac is a hijacker you have installed as a result of a software bundle with added extras.
 Usually, most hijackers tend to pretend to be useful programs, like:

 - Weather toolbars.